fernandoherran/master-thesis/README.md

 ### Set-up virtual environment
 In order to run the code without having dependencies problems, user can create a virtual environment with all needed packages.
 To do that, please follow process below:
 - Download `requirements.txt` file found in this master branch.
-- Open terminal, and run below command (tt will create a virtual environment in your computer):
+- Open terminal, and run below command (it will create a virtual environment in your computer):

 ```
 python -m venv virtual_env